Dr. Steven High

-Piyusha Chatterjee, In Progress (ABD) PhD INDI, “Durgapur: Voices, memories and stories from a steel city in India.”
+Piyusha Chatterjee, In Progress (ABD) PhD INDI, “Stories from the streets of Montreal: An oral history project with buskers in the city."

 Pharo Sok, In Progress (ABD), History PhD, “Are you Cambodian?
 Oh, Pol Pot!” – Life Stories, Inter-generational Storytelling, and Countering Narratives in Khmer Montreal.”

-Brenda Fewster, In Progress, PhD INDI, "After Combat: Life Stories of Combat Veterans Transitioning from Military to Civilian Life."
+Brenda Fewster, In Progress (ABD), PhD INDI, "After Combat: Life Stories of Combat Veterans Transitioning from Military to Civilian Life."